PedroHenriques/dotnet_toolkit/documentation/launchdarkly.md

 ```

 ### SubscribeToValueChanges
-Subscribes to cahnges in value for the provided `flagKey` feature flag.<br>
+Subscribes to changes in value for the provided `flagKey` feature flag.<br>
-When its value changes, the provided `handler` callback will be invoked with information about the change.<br><br>
+When its value changes, the provided `handler` callback will be invoked with information about the change, if a callback was provided.<br>
+**NOTE:** Updates the local cache with the new value for the requested flag, when its value changes (even if a callback wasn't provided).<br><br>
 Throws Exceptions (generic and LaunchDarkly specific) on error.

 **Example use**